M64GitHub/kr00tf1sh/README.md

 # kr00tf1sh
-linux desktop (KDE) root-access security breach (2007) predating and suggesting ptrace_scope into the kernel
+linux desktop (KDE) root-access security breach (2007) suggesting ptrace_scope like solution into the kernel

 ## The Story